Go back

 Focus of Working Group

-The Equality and Diversity Working Group (ED WG) strives to support and promote networking across Coimbra Group universities in the areas of inclusive education and leadership, equality between men and women, diversity and intersectionality.
-Equality and inclusion is of crucial importance in facilitating long-term improvement of the quality and excellence in research and innovation, and for that reason, the ED WG continues to focus its primary attention and activities in this direction.
-As global challenges and threats affect all humanity and answers must be increasingly sought together, equality and diversity become interconnected concepts.
-ED WG’s secondary focus is on promoting the incorporation of diversity into pedagogical practices, collaborative research projects and institutional measures across the CG.
-In the next 3 years, ED WG will continue to hold and improve regular WG meetings as an essential mode of sharing good practices and jointly thinking through the EDI agenda in the Coimbra Group institutions in international and EU contexts.
+The ED WG’s secondary focus is on promoting the incorporation of equality and diversity into pedagogical practices, collaborative research projects and institutional measures across the CG.
+In the next 3 years, the ED WG will continue to hold and improve regular WG meetings as an essential mode of sharing good practices and jointly thinking through the Equality, Diversity and Inclusion (EDI) agenda in the CG institutions in international and EU contexts.

 The main tasks of the ED WG in the upcoming three years are the following:

-• to open up EDWG debates and initiatives to all CG universities and also the European University Alliances by sharing workshops, webinars and advocacy initiatives on urgent questions of antiracist and antisexist education, as well as collaborative work towards nondiscrimination in academia;
+• to open up ED WG’s debates and initiatives to all CG universities and the European University Alliances by sharing workshops, webinars and advocacy initiatives on urgent questions of antiracist and antisexist education, as well as collaborative work towards non-discrimination in academia;

 • to embrace the challenge of facing and digging into the digital domain, looking at algorithmic biases in Artificial Intelligence in relations to questions of ethics and social justice;

-• to participate in the ERA Policy Agenda Action 5 sub-group ‘Inclusive Gender Equality in the European Research Area’ under the ERA Forum.
+• to continue participating in the Commission’s sub-group of experts on ‘Inclusive Gender Equality in the European Research Area’ (ERA Policy Agenda Action 5).

 • Moving beyond Gender-Based Violence in academia and in society.

-• Consulting EC documents and policies about EDI dimensions in academia, research and innovations.
+• Consulting EC documents and policies about EDI dimensions in academia, research and innovation.

 Recent highlights: